We-Gold/We-Gold.github.io/src/content/blog/data-studying.md

 I recently started college, so I have only completed a handful of courses.

-The system has worked so far, giving me time for personal projects and clubs in addition to my classes.
+The system has worked so far, freeing time for personal projects and clubs in addition to my classes.

-My grades have been consistent as well, with any dropped points being a personal mistake, rather than a lack of knowledge (a good sign for this system, not for me).
+My grades have been consistent as well, with any dropped points being a personal mistake rather than a lack of knowledge (a good sign for this system, not for me).

-I will continue to use this system unless I determine that there is a better alternative for me.
+I will continue to use this system unless I determine that there is a better alternative.
 In that case, I will update this article with my new findings.

 Feel free to reach out with any questions, or with feedback on this system!